MARCUS TRAVEL JOURNAL

 L'Aquila

-Eathquakes are part of the history of this city.
-December 1315 damaged the San Franesco Church.
-About 800 died from the Januay 1349 quake.
+Eathquakes are part of the history of this town.
+It was back in December 1315 when an eathquake damaged the San Franesco Church.
+Then, again in 1349 about 800 people died from that earthquake.
 Other serious quakes were in 1452.
 1461.
 1501, 1646 and 1703.
 As a result of the 1703 quake over 3,000 people perished.
-Restoration work is underway and we look forward to going back to ee the progress.
 If that was not enough, again in 1786 6,000 died, in 1958 another hit the town.

-Emperor Frederick II established L'Aquila in 1240 as a means of protection of his holdings from the Popes.
+Emperor Frederick II established L'Aquila in 1240 as a means of protecting his holdings from the Popes.
 To create L'Aquila he brought together people from 99 different villages.
 So there is a theme — 99.
 At one time there were 99 churches, 99 piazzas etc. He built, and it still remains, a fountain with 99 spouts - one to represent each of the 99 villages.
 Most of the churches and piazzas were destroyed by earthquakes but the Fontana delle 99 Cannelle is still there, and according to the tour books, the town hall bell chimes 99 times every evening, but I must admit I don't remember actually hearing that many chimes.

 The advantage of keeping good friends paid off, as since the town was loyal to Queen Giovanna II, after a long drawn out attack in 1423, the Queen thanked the city by granting L'Aquila a range of privileges that made it the second ranking city, in what was then the Kingdom of Naples.

-Basilica di Santa Maria di CollemaggioHe took the name Pope Celestine V. He was, however, no match for the crafty politicians of the day and he was forced to abdicate.
+Plan to see the Basilica Santa Maria di Collemaggio (pictured at the top of the page).
+The white and pink tone tile work will just visually hit you when you walk down the long road that takes you to the grounds in front of the church.
+The Basilica has an interesting history.
+A hermit, Pietro da Marrone, was elected Pope, and at the age of 80 in 1294 he started the building of the Basilica.
+He took the name Pope Celestine V. He was, however, no match for the crafty politicians of the day and he was forced to abdicate.
 Pope Boniface VIII took over and viewed Celestine as a threat.
 Celestine was placed in prison until he died.
 His tombs lies inside the basilica.

-While the exterior of the basilica is stunning when you enter the inside is a large, bare building.
-The previously rich interior has been stripped.
+Santa Maria di CollemaggioWhile the exterior of the basilica is stunning the interior is very plain.
+The previously rich interior haa been stripped.
+Of course I found the old dog lying on the floor a visual point of interest!
 The tomb of Celestine V is the main decoration left inside the Collemaggio.
-Visit the cloisters which are accessible from the exterior of the church.
+Also visit the cloisters which are accessible from the exterior of the church.

 Make time to view the museum.
 An interesting, easy to take collection is well worth your time.
 Kind of out of the theme of the majority of the works, there is the skeleton of a mammoth found near the town in the early 1950's.